Data Centers in Lebanon

 Power Analysis

-Power Grid Reliability: Ohio's power grid is well-engineered, with a generation mix dominated by natural gas (59%) and coal (19%) as of 2023.
-Data centers in the region are typically supported by redundant power feeds from separate substations to ensure high levels of uptime.
+The power grid supporting the Cincinnati-Dayton corridor is well-engineered and stable.
+Data centers in the region are typically supplied by redundant power feeds from separate substations, ensuring high levels of uptime for mission-critical operations.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Lebanon is strategically positioned between the major business centers of Cincinnati and Dayton.
-This location provides low-latency access for enterprises in aerospace, healthcare, and manufacturing throughout the metroplex.
+Lebanon's data centers are strategically positioned between the major business centers of Cincinnati and Dayton.
+This location provides low-latency connectivity to a diverse industrial base, including aerospace, manufacturing, healthcare, and technology companies.

 Natural Disaster Risk